-Within the framework of international cooperation in the field of global prevention of money laundering and terrorist financing, the Anti-Money Laundering Office as a Croatian Financial Intelligence Unit has actively participated in the work of the Egmont Group of Financial Intelligence Units (FIUs) since June of 1998.
-Furthermore, Anti-Money Laundering Office is a member of decentralised computer network FIU.NET, and uses its secure facilities for the exchange of information with FIUs from Member States.
-International standards pertaining to the prevention, uncovering and punishing money laundering are incorporated in the Croatian respective legislation (UN Convention against Illicit Trafficking in Narcotic Drugs and Psychotropic Substances; Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime; Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism; FATF 40 + IX Recommendations; 3rd EU AML Directive etc.).
-The new AMLTF Law will incorporate the 4th EU AML Directive as well as FATF Recommendations adopted in 2012.
+Within the framework of international cooperation in the field of global prevention of money laundering and terrorist financing, the Anti-Money Laundering Office as a Croatian financial intelligence unit has actively participated in the work of the Egmont Group of Financial Intelligence Units (FIUs) since June 1998.
+Furthermore, Anti-Money Laundering Office is a member of decentralised computer network FIU.net and uses its secure facilities for the exchange of information with FIUs from EU Member States.